atlasphp/Atlas.Query/docs/select.md

 ### WHERE

-(All `WHERE` methods support inline value binding via optional trailing arguments.)
+(These `WHERE` methods support inline value binding via optional trailing arguments.)

 To add `WHERE` conditions, use the `where()` method.
 Additional calls to `where()` will implicitly AND the subsequent condition.